johnbrc/MPD-Distribution/Guidance/Contributing/Contributing.md

-# Guidance Notes for Conributors #
+# Guidance Notes for Contributors #

 To be continued…